domivillacis/Bikesharing/README.md

 ### User Trips by Gender by Weekday

-As we know, NYC is such a popular city in the world that it attracts millions of tourists daily, so our heat map shows us that there are many customers among men, women and unknown gender who use the service during weekdays and weekends.
+As we know, NYC is such a popular city in the world and it attracts millions of tourists daily, so our heat map shows us that there are many customers among men, women and unknown gender who use the service during weekdays and weekends.

-For subscribers, on the other hand, the cifer fluctuates.
-The highest number of male subscribers using the app is 259,316 while for female users it's 88,281 and we can attribute this to different reasons, one may be the weather condition as August may be too hot to cycle to work, for example.
+For subscribers, on the other hand, the figure fluctuates.
+The highest number of male subscribers using the app is 259,316 while for female users it's 88,281 and we can attribute this to different reasons, one may be the weather condition as August can be too hot for cycling to work for women, for example.

 <img width="1537" alt="trips" src="https://user-images.githubusercontent.com/112814924/211099206-5e5ab0b4-977b-4920-b1bb-923d9ee39904.png">